-A frequent reason for snoring is a lack of muscle tone in the tissue of the soft palate and throat.
+- snoring because of a lack of muscle tone in the tissue of the soft palate and throat.
 During sleep the muscles relax and the soft palate partially blocks the airway and sets up a vibration in the throat.
+An elongated uvula – that piece of triangular tissue that hangs from the back of the roof of the mouth – can obstruct airflow and often be the cause for why people snore.

-Snoring when the mouth is open is often related to the soft tissue in the throat.
 Snoring when the mouth is closed is more likely to be related to the position of the tongue.
-Snoring when sleeping on the back is quite common and can frequently be remedied by improved sleeping posture.

 Snoring can also be a symptom of the potentially life-threatening condition obstructive sleep apnea.
 While snoring is caused by a narrowing of the airways, during OSA episodes the airway becomes completely blocked and the sufferer is forced to wake to begin breathing again.
 These episodes can occur several hundred times during the night and the sufferer may not be aware of them.
 However, a sleep apnea sufferer will frequently be tired during waking hours.
-OSA must be identified and treated professionally.

 Whilst snoring is a common symptom of obstructive sleep apnea, snoring itself is not life threatening.
 It can, however, be very annoying, not only for the snorer but especially for the snorer’s partner.

 For those who snore due to a collapsing soft palate or a tongue that falls back partially blocking the airway a snoring chin strap is worth trying.
 The chin strap holds the mouth closed and the lower jaw in a slightly forward position.
 This assists in keeping the airway open when the muscles relax during sleep.
+Click here to read our review on the stop snoring chin strap.

 The snoring mouth guard works in a similar manner to the snoring chin strap and also holds the lower jaw forward.